 Powers and abilities

-Among the physical skills that Manta has learned, he also shares a unique display of influence and manipulation among others who are easily given into his false beliefs.
-Even though Manta is very wealthy, his Manta Men and other known followers are mostly under his guidance due to other reasons such as seeing and sharing his ideas for racial issues and others who are mostly weak-willed that look upon him as a man who’s wise and could possibly guide them to a better place.
-Among his ability to influence people with false notion of his true goals, Black Manta is also experienced within the fields of muta-genetics, engineering, weapons designing and repairing, and possibly within the fields of business.
-He has been known to sell this expertise - such as removing water vulnerabities to electrical attack systems.
+Apart from his ability to influence people with false notions of his true goals, Black Manta is also experienced within the fields of muta-genetics, engineering, weapons designing and repairing, and possibly within the fields of business.
+He has been known to sell this expertise - such as removing water vulnerabilities to electrical attack systems.

 However, the only time Black Manta ever gained any powers was when he was transformed into a fully Manta Hybrid monster.
 More powerful and much faster, Manta temporarily found himself becoming a much more dangerous enemy for Aquaman.
-During this state, Manta’s monstrous form had a certain physique that protected him from the pressures within the deepest part of the oceans.
-It’s not known to what the full extant of Manta’s powers or limitations were during his monstrous form seeing how he reverted himself back to normal after being healed by Aquaman's magical hand.
+During this state, Manta’s monstrous form gave him high levels of superhuman durability, speed, senses and a powerful electric attack with his tail..
+It’s not known what the full extant of Manta’s powers or limitations were during his monstrous form, seeing how he was reverted back to normal after being healed by Aquaman's magical water-hand.

 Weapons and Equipment